zjerath/SignSense/README.md

 4. Install and update dependencies - DONE
 5. Load graph model from url - DONE
 6. Make detections and cleanup - DONE
-7. Create drawing function and labelmap -
+7. Create drawing function and labelmap - DONE
 8. Draw to the canvas using requestAnimationFrame -